neo4j/neo4j/community/neo4j-blob/readme.md

-## Neo4j blob
+## Neo4j-blob: Powerful extension for Neo4j

+Neo4j is the world’s leading Graph Database.
+It enables the programmer work with a flexible network structure of nodes and relationships rather than static tables.

+In Neo4j, the value of string, number, data and so on is well supported.
+However, how to store unstructured data, for example, a picture or a recording?
+Maybe the only way is to store a link for it.

-Neo4j-blob module enhances Neo4j with blobs operation functions.
+Neo4j-blob module enhances Neo4j with a set of blob operation functions which makes it possible and convenient to store and use the blob in neo4j.

+---
 Blobs represent binary streams stored in an EXTERNAL storage (local files system, distributed file system, etc) and can be consumed in streamming manner (offer new bytes on call `next()`).
 However, byte arrays are always stored INSIDE a Neo4j store, and often be fetched as a whole object (thus large byte arrays are not suitable to be stored in Neo4j).

 A blob contains two properties: `length` and `mimeType`: